jkaryo1/CCProject/README.md

   1. *Sanat Deshpande*
   2. *Lionel Eisenberg*
   3. *Jon Karyo*

+      I started out by going through the tutorial to create a GCP homepage.
+However, after it was live for 2 days, I had already burned through $6 in credits.
+So we decided to simply use GitHub pages for our project's homepage.
+I helped James troubleshoot permission issues for the S3 bucket, and we figured out how to give users from other accounts bucket permissions.
+I also collaborated with Sanat to coordinate the logistics of the git cloning of the previous n commits.
+At this point, we realized that our previous approach was flawed in that it limited parallelism, so I researched the use of the lambda-git package within the lambda running environment to remotely clone the repo at each of the previous commits instead of using the bucket approach.

   4. *James Lubowsky*

       I have been focusing the majority of my attention on AWS.
 As mentioned above, we plan on uploading previous git commits to an S3 bucket that our Amazon Lambdas can access.
-For this checkpoint, I learned about and created an S3 bucket that we will use for the remainder of our project.
+For this checkpoint, I learned and created an S3 bucket that we will probably use for the remainder of our project.
 The name of the bucket is *jhu-cloud-computing-lubowsky-test*.
 The bucket is public and allows anyone to read from it, but our group has credentials to write to the bucket.

       I also created a bash script that uploads several files at once to the bucket and then deletes the files.
 I wanted to just experiment with these functionalities, and successfully learned how to do so.
-We plan on using a bash script on our local machines to execute all our tasks, so it was imperative that I learn how to preform these jobs from the command line using AWSCLI.